hyperion-project/hyperion.kodi/README.md

 # script.service.hyperion

 Kodi add-on to capture video data and send it to Hyperion.
-Note that this plugin does not currently not work for Kodi running on an Raspberry Pi.
+Note that this plugin does not currently work for Kodi running on Raspberry Pi.
-There is a Kodi fix outstanding.
+There is an outstanding Kodi fix for that.

 Information about Hyperion can be found here: https://wiki.hyperion-project.org